lucasotanez/paywall-sentry/README.md

 - In the options page, you can enter the base url of any subscriptions you may have. <br>
 For example, if you own a Chegg subscription, you would input "www.chegg.com" (without quotes)
 - Now, search results that contain the url you specified will not be flagged.

+## :cat2: Development & Contributing
+To develop and contribute, ensure [Node.js](https://nodejs.org/en) is installed on your system.

+Clone this repository with `git clone git@github.com:lucasotanez/paywall-sentry.git`.

+Navigate to the local repository with `cd paywall-sentry`

+Run `npm install` to install all the dependencies.

+When ready to test the extension, run `npm run build`.

+On your browser, navigate to **chrome://extensions**.

+Click on "Load unpacked" and find the distributable folder.
+You can upload the whole folder to test the extension.

+If you have made changes, feel free to make a pull request with a description.

+### *Thanks for contributing!*